DM126/Toy-FORTH/README.md

 `DUP` will duplicate the item on top of the stack.
 `DROP` will discard the item on top of the stack.
 `SWAP` will swap the positions of the top two items on the stack.
-`ROT` will move the third item to the top of the stack.
+`ROT` will move the third item to the top of the stack and push the top two items down.

 ### Variable operations:
 `SET` will initialize a variable using the item on top of the stack as an identifier and the next item as its value.
 `@` is the "at" or "fetch" operator and is used to access a variable.
 It will place the value of the variable on the top of the stack.
-`!` is the "store" operator and is used to set a variables value to the item on the top of the stack.
+`!` is the "store" operator, and is used to set a variable's value to the item on the top of the stack.

 ### Relational operators:
 `<`, `<=`, `==`, `!=`, `>=`, and `>` all work the same as in C++, only using postfix notation.